seng438-winter-2022/seng438-a5-Hahkobeh/Assignment5-ReportTemplate.md

 RDC(half MTTF):
 <img src='./RDCHalf.png'/>
 #
 The RDC for the doubled MTTF has a much shallower slope and reaches the acceptable region in less normalised time units.
-The RDC plot for the halved MTTF has a steeper slope and therefore reaches the reject region sooner.
+The RDC plot for the halved MTTF has a steeper slope and therefore reaches the reject region sooner and so it fails.

 # Comparison of Results